Rafael-Kauati/sio-project/delivery1/README.md

 ```
 <hr>

-To list files from an organization of the session key :
+To list files from an organization of the session key (this command still support others arguments, like username or data, to fetch document) :
 ```bash
 bash rep_list_docs "session_file"
 ```